wavemaker/docs/learn/on-premise/upgrade/os-upgrade.md

 - WaveMaker Platform Stores its state into the disk.
 WaveMaker Platform administrators can take backups of those disk/directories and can restore them to any previous state.
 - WaveMaker uses separate dedicated directory `/wm-data` in WaveMaker Platform Instance for storing data and `/data` in Studio Workspace/AppDeploy Instances.
 - Create an AMI or use the latest AMI of WME Instance or VM for creating AMI for different cloud providers follow the below steps.
 - We move all the data to Platform Instance(/wm-data dir or volume), so that backup will be easier.
-No need to take backups of any (volume/dir) in any of Developer/App Deployment instances.
+No need to take backups of any (volume/dir) in any of StudioWorkspace Instance / AppDeployment Instance.

 #### AWS